Mechachleopteryx/An-embedded-pattern-matching-language-in-Haskell/README.md

 	| Reject    -- to reject the current match and continue to try other rules
     ```

-    As we can see, there are two user-determined types involved, `r` and `a` that are
+    As we can see, there are two user-determined types involved, `r` and `a` that have
-    already introduced above. `a` is for reporting a result value to `yyLex` and hence
+    been introduced above.
+The `a` is for reporting a result value to `yyLex` and hence
     `yacc`, and `r` is for the final return value from `analyzer`.

     We can use `Return r` to stop `anyalyzer` and exit immediately with the return value
     of `r` even before reaching the end of stream.
 The `Accept` is used to accept the
     current match and report an `a` to `yyLex`, blocking next rules from having a chance
     to match their patterns.
 However, the `Reject` passes the control over to the next
-    rules to allow their possiblity to match their patterns (See the details
+    rules to allow an possiblity to match their patterns (See about the details
     [below](https://github.com/dzchoi/Real-time-Lex/blob/master/README.md#details-about-matching-rules).)
-    Note that the each `action` function and `yacc` function run under the same shared
+    Note also that the each `action` function and `yacc` function run under the same
-    monad `m`, so that they can interact with each other through the same monad.
-The
+    shared monad `m`, so that they can interact with each other through the same monad.
-    following three short-cuts are provided in `Rtlex` to make it easy to use those
+    The following three short-cuts are provided in `Rtlex` to make it easy to use those
     `ActionResult`'s constructors:
     ```haskell
     yyReturn :: Monad m => r -> m (ActionResult r a)